azagniotov/stubby4j/README.md

  -p,--password <arg>   Password for the provided keystore file.
  -s,--stubs <arg>      Port for stub portal.
 Defaults to 8882.
  -t,--ssl <arg>        Port for SSL connection.
 Defaults to 7443.
- -w,--watch            Reload and refresh stubbed data when changes are made to main YAML or referenced external files.
+ -w,--watch            Reloads stub data upon changes to the main YAML or referenced external files.
 ```

 ## Endpoint Configuration